mercedes-benz/sechub/sechub-web-ui/README.md

 #### Running in Development mode with sechub for testing

 1. Start SecHub Integration Test Server (or Docker Server)
-2. Configure .env.local file, copy .env. to env.local and adjust variables Set `VITE_API_LOCAL_DEV=true`
+2. Configure your `.env.local` file by copying `.env` to `.env.local` and adjusting the variables as needed.
+Set `VITE_API_LOCAL_DEV=true`
 Set `VITE_API_USER` to your SecHub user
 Set `VITE_API_PASSWORD` to your SecHub Api Token
-3. Set `VITE_API_HOST` the URL of your application http://localhost:3000 - this is because of the proxy defined in the dev server to avoid CORS Issues
+3. Set `VITE_API_HOST` to the URL of your application http://localhost:3000 - this is because of the proxy defined in the Vite dev server to avoid CORS Issues
 4. Start the SPA in Development mode (npm run dev)

 Happy Testing!